Some frequently asked questions about SAT fee waivers.

 I am not a school; how can my institution receive fee waivers?

-If your organization is a non-high school that primarily serves low-income high school students and provides educational support services, you may be eligible to be set up as an SAT Fee-Waiver Agency, allowing you to receive and distribute SAT fee waivers to eligible students.
+If your organization is a non-high school that primarily serves low-income high school students and provides educational support services, you may be eligible to be an SAT Fee Waiver Agency, allowing you to receive and distribute SAT fee waivers to first-time fee waiver–eligible students.

-An agency that wants to provide SAT Program fee waivers must:
+An agency that wants to provide SAT fee waivers must:

 - Primarily serve low-income students